-While most investors recognize that a deal may become more attractive down the road, vanishingly few have the processes in place to actually follow up with a company and stay top of mind.
-Just as with the professionals from the section above, a cadence of interaction is important.
-Providing value to your executive connections and being thoughtful in your interactions is a great way to show that you really care about the relationship (not to mention set you apart as an investor).
+While most investors recognize that a deal may become more attractive down the road, vanishingly few have the processes in place to follow up with a company and stay top of mind.
+Just as with the professionals from the section above, a cadence of interaction is essential.
+Providing value to your executive connections and being thoughtful in your interactions is a great way to show that you care about the relationship (not to mention set you apart as an investor).

 It’s worth mentioning that these executive relationships can flourish into much more than just a way to be top of mind if the deal shapes up.
 In many cases, these executives are the exact type of experts who can also be a great source of deal flow from around the industry.
 Similarly, they may be potential due diligence experts and future sources of talent for your portfolio companies.
-As with any relationship, all of the potential may not be obvious upfront.
+As with any relationship, all potential may not be obvious upfront.
 That’s why it’s so important to grow the relationship and take time to learn about the person.